ctavolazzi/code-conductor/_AI-Setup/work_efforts/devlog.md

 ## 2025-03-16

+### AI Setup Directory Rename (.AI-Setup to _AI-Setup)

+**Goal:** Replace all references to ".AI-Setup" with "_AI-Setup" throughout the codebase to improve directory visibility.

+#### Rationale:
+- The current ".AI-Setup" directory is hidden by default in many file systems
+- Using "_AI-Setup" makes it visible without requiring special configuration
+- This improves usability and discoverability for end users

+#### Implementation Plan:
+1. **Code Changes**
+   - Update all Python modules that reference ".AI-Setup"
+   - Update utility scripts and helper functions
+   - Update test files and test expectations

+2. **Documentation Updates**
+   - Update README.md, DEVLOG.md, and other markdown documentation
+   - Update code comments and docstrings

+3. **Migration Support**
+   - Create a migration script to help users transition existing projects
+   - Ensure backward compatibility

+4. **Testing**
+   - Verify all functionality works with the new directory name
+   - Ensure no breaking changes

 ### Project Restructuring Plan

 **Goal:** Implement a more structured project organizational system to improve maintainability and code organization.